GCBrito/PV-emulator/Emulation-Strategy.md

 4. If the relative error between the previous load and the candidate load exceeds 2% for two consecutive cycles, the system detects a load change and reinitializes the voltage reference to _V<sub>s0</sub>_ .
 5. The emulation process restart, allowing the system to operate again as a PV emulator.

+The section [Operation](https://github.com/GCBrito/PV-emulator/blob/main/Operation.md) was organized to support the use of the developed emulator in a laboratory environment.